EvanBryer/PPM-Clustering-Improved/README.md

-# PPM-Improved
+# PPM-Clustering-Improved
-PPM with the choices in each cluster ranked by spelling errors with Hunspell
+PPM Clustering with the choices in each cluster ranked by spelling errors with Hunspell